manjarimeedeniya/ArduPilot-SITL-UAV-Simulation-MAVLink-Control/README.md

 Learning how SITL can be used to test UAV software before moving to physical hardware.

-### 8. Debugging and Experimentation

-Learning by changing commands, observing the vehicle's behaviour, checking telemetry, and understanding why the vehicle responds in a particular way.

 ---

 # 🛠️ Technologies Used